About IECC

 6. Ethical & Civic Responsibility– To cultivate the ethical behavior and civic responsibility of students by engaging in the local and global communities.

-IECC’s learning goals reflect the mission, purposes, values, and strategic goals while meeting the demands of the external stakeholders and agencies.
+IECC’s learning goals reflect the mission, vision, values, and strategic goals while meeting the demands of the external stakeholders and agencies.

 Institutional Learning Priorities